fukurosan/Jhaystack/README.md

 Jhaystack currently comes with the following sorting strategies:
 Strategy | Description
 --- | ---
-VALUE   |   Sorts by the value of the found match, descending.
+VALUE   |   Sorts by the value of the found match.
-ATTRIBUTE   |   Sorts by the name of the attribute where the match was found, descending.
+ATTRIBUTE   |   Sorts by the name of the attribute where the match was found.
-DEPTH   |   Sorts by the depth of the match, descending.
+DEPTH   |   Sorts by the depth of the match.
-RELEVANCE   |   Sorts by the relevance of the match, descending.
+RELEVANCE   |   Sorts by the relevance of the match.

 You can easily provide your own custom sorting function as well by specifying a valid javascript array sorting function.